ZachBarrentine/3013-Algorithms/Assignments/A03/README.md

 ### Instructions

-- Make sure you use the correct method names when testing
+- Make sure you use the correct method names as well as subroot number if you are planning on testing in main